mellowcandle/shunting-yard/README.md

 algorithm][1] to parse input.

 Compiling should be as simple as running `make` with the C standard library development headers installed.
-You need CUnit headers to run the unit tests, though (`make test`).
+You need CUnit headers to compile the unit tests, though (`make tests`).

 Usage is simple: